top of page

 Dr. Viceisza serves as a member of the American Economic Association (AEA) Committee on the Status of LGBTQ+ Individuals in the Economics Profession as well as a mentor in the AEA Mentoring Program and the AEA LGBTQ+ Mentoring Program.

-He obtained his Ph.D. in economics from GSU in 2008.
-He holds two Masters in economics (GSU, 2005, and Boston University, 2004), an MBA in international business (Temple University, 2001), and a bachelor's degree in accounting (formerly, University of the Netherlands Antilles, 2001).
+He obtained his Ph.D. in economics from Georgia State University in 2008.
+He holds two Masters in economics (Georgia State University, 2005, and Boston University, 2004), an MBA in international business (Temple University, 2001), and a bachelor's degree in accounting (formerly, University of the Netherlands Antilles, 2001).

 He is fluent in English, Spanish, Dutch, and Papiamento, and is basic in French.